End User Subscription Agreement for U.S. Government Customers

 6.4 Compelled Disclosure.
 If the Receiving Party is compelled by law to disclose Confidential Information of the Disclosing Party, it shall provide the Disclosing Party with prior notice of such compelled disclosure, to the extent legally permitted, and reasonable assistance, at Disclosing Party’s cost, if the Disclosing Party wishes to contest the disclosure.

 6.5 Remedies.
-If the Receiving Party discloses or uses (or threatens to disclose or use) any Confidential Information of the Disclosing Party in breach of the confidentiality protections hereunder, or if the Receiving Party is compelled to disclose (or is likely to become compelled to disclose) any Confidential Information of the Disclosing Party pursuant to Section 6.4, the Disclosing Party shall have the right, in addition to any other remedies available to it, to seek injunctive relief to enjoin such acts or seek a protective order regarding such acts.
+If the Receiving Party discloses or uses (or threatens to disclose or use) or the Disclosing Party reasonably believes that the Receiving Party may disclose or use any Confidential Information of the Disclosing Party in breach of the confidentiality protections hereunder, or if the Receiving Party is compelled to disclose (or is likely to become compelled to disclose) any Confidential Information of the Disclosing Party pursuant to Section 6.4, the Disclosing Party shall have the right, in addition to any other remedies available to it, to seek injunctive relief to enjoin such acts or seek a protective order regarding such acts.

 7. TERM AND TERMINATION.